SFTtech/openage/doc/media/original-metadata.md

 =================

 All data relevant for the game (e.g. how much costs building the castle?
 What cultures exist?
-Can my priest overclock his "Wololo?") are stored in a binary format in the file `empires2_x1_p1.dat`.
+Can my priest overclock their "Wololo?") are stored in a binary format in the file `empires2_x1_p1.dat`.

 The format is described in the [huge struct definition](/openage/convert/value_object/read/media/datfile/empiresdat.py).